Jordan-Prescott/odins-spear/docs/docs/methods/user/del-user.md

----
-description: api.delete.user()
----
-# ❌ DELETE - Delete User
+# DELETE - Delete User

 Removes the specified user from the platform entirely.